Anggun C. Sasmi... Lah!!!: Promotion and accolades

-The album's promotion centered by its lead single, "Kembalilah Kasih (Kita Harus Bicara)".
-The track achieved commercial success within Indonesia, supported by multiple music video versions.
-One of the versions was directed by the actress Ria Irawan.
-The video also garnered international exposure by securing rotation on MTV Hong Kong and received recognition at the Video Musik Indonesia (VMI) Awards in 1993, winning "Best Music Video" and "Favorite Music Video".
+The album's promotion centered on its lead single, "Kembalilah Kasih (Kita Harus Bicara)".
+The track achieved commercial success within Indonesia, aided by the release of multiple music video versions.
+First version, directed by actress Ria Irawan gained international exposure through rotation on MTV Hong Kong and received recognition at the Video Musik Indonesia (VMI) Awards in 1993, winning "Best Music Video" and "Favorite Music Video".
+Second version received airplay on the national television network TVRI on the program Musik Kita.

+On July 10, 1993, Anggun staged a solo concert at the Ratu Plaza Concert Hall, Jakarta.
+Although the performance recorded for a planned LaserDisc release, the project ultimately never materialized.

-In terms of commercial reception, the album's performance resulted in a nomination for "Best Selling Album of the Year" at the national BASF Awards that same year.
-The album was also released in Malaysia with an alternative cover design.
+Commercially, the album's success earned a nomination for "Best Selling Album of the Year" at the national BASF Awards that same year.
+It also released in Malaysia, Brunei, and Singapore through PolyGram, featuring an alternative cover design.
+To support its regional release, she promoted on the Malaysian television program Muzik Muzik on TV3.